China’s Economy Is Undergoing a Huge Transformation That No One’s Talking About

 If you look at Chinese commodity imports over the last few months, they’ve actually been quite strong.
 A lot of it is just that people thought China would continue to grow at 10 percent a year, ad infinitum, and now people are just realizing that’s not going to happen.

-Reuters took a similar stance this week, reporting that “there were at least 21 commodities that showed increases in imports greater than 20 percent in July this year, compared to the same month in 2014.”
+Reuters took a similar stance, reporting that “there were at least 21 commodities that showed increases in imports greater than 20 percent in July this year, compared to the same month in 2014.”
 Weakening demand has been caused by a number of reasons, including “structural oversupply” and “the impact of the recent volatility in equity markets.”

 But it’s important to keep things in perspective.
 Compared to past major market crashes, China’s recent correction doesn’t appear that bad.